LucHermitte/NamedParameter/Readme.md

   - Moved stuff
   - Default values
 - Errors are detected at compile time
-  - Multiple instantiations of a same parameter
+  - Multiple instantiations of a same parameter (the current implementation does not detect this error with g++ 4.9)
   - Missing mandatory parameters
   - Default values not compatible with parameters
 - As close to C++11 as possible